Ed is a retired IT professional from Nova Scotia, Canada. His many passions include the study of WWII, the elusive game of golf, and dogs.

-For the answer to that question please read my earlier article at Hub Pages called “Lucy Maud Montgomery & Anne of Green Gables".
-The background given in that article will be invaluable to following along happily with this discussion.
 In the main, this will be an examination of the thinking behind the Christian morality shared by a majority at the turn of the twentieth century.
-For the complete unabridged background read her entire set of journals and the scholarly biography by Mary Henley Rubio.
+For the complete unabridged background, read Montgomery's entire set of journals and the scholarly biography by Mary Henley Rubio.

 I wish to discuss the evolution of modern religious morality and its impact on Lucy Maud Montgomery’s happiness.
 Pious people with sensitive opinions on the topic should look away or be condemned to a lifetime of writing angry missives in reply.

 Lucy Maud Montgomery wrote “Anne of Green Gables”, the story of an unloved orphan girl, around 1908 which instantly became a best seller worldwide.
 Maud, as she liked to be called, did something else far more valuable to the world however, by writing her very detailed journals from the age of 14 to the end of her life in 1942.
 These journals are invaluable to sociologists, professional and amateur alike, who wish to excavate all her private thoughts and, like an archaeologist brushing off artifacts, allow us to piece together the details of her thinking, her motivations for all her major life decisions, and in essence come to a summation of human morality at the turn of 20th century and beyond.
 How did we evolve from buttoned-down, pious Victorians to a society of hedonists who build naked digital profiles of themselves for the purpose of attracting mates?
 The transition is astonishing and worthy of examination.
 It happened more or less in my lifetime.
 Its roots were in Maud’s lifetime.